Daisuke-Kanaizumi/error-functions/README.md

 Thank you for checking my programs.

-Programs in this repository are made to calculate error functions with guaranteed accuracy.
+Programs in this repository are made to calculate error functions (complex variables) with guaranteed accuracy.

-If you use my programs in publications, please include the following reference.

-Daisuke Kanaizumi, Verified numerical computation methods for q-special functions and q-series, Bachelor thesis, Department of Applied Mathematics, Waseda University (Japanese document)

 You do NOT have to inform your usage to me, but I am very glad to hear how my programs helped you.

-I have a plan to translate my thesis in English, but this may take more time.
-I apologize for the inconvenience.

 (Requirements)